SwedbankPay/swedbank-pay-design-guide-jekyll-theme/index.md

 # Jumbotron

-{% include jumbotron.html body='**This text** right here is of such utter importance it needs to be in a jumbo box with a jumbo font size.' %}
+{% include jumbotron.html body='**PayEx Checkout** is a complete reimagination of the checkout experience, integrating seamlessly into the merchant website through highly customizable and flexible components.

+Visit our [demoshop](https://ecom.externalintegration.payex.com/pspdemoshop) and try out PayEx Checkout for yourself!' %}

 # There's a horizontal rule below this